City of Cars: Is this the world's best auto museum?

 The current collection of 430-plus vehicles includes early French examples of the horseless carriage (Panhard-Levassor and De Dion-Bouton) through to early high-end limousines such as Isotta-Fraschini and Hispano-Suiza and classic prewar sports coupes such as the Alfa Romeo 8C 2900A Pinin Farina Berlinetta.

-An oddity is the 1942 Paul Arzens-designed aluminum and Plexiglass bubble car known as "The Egg."
+An oddity is the 1942 Paul Arzens-designed aluminum and acrylic glass bubble car known as "The Egg."

 The postwar sports car lineup includes Ferrari, Maserati, Porsche, Gordini and an exceptional 1955 gullwing Mercedes-Benz 300 SL that was one of Fritz Schlumpf's drive cars.